SymfonyCasts/solid/sfcasts/sf-cloud-database.md

 that our app will use to connect to the database.
 In other words, our app will *instantly* have database config.

-Back at the terminal, hit "Ctrl+C" to exit from logging.
+Back at the terminal, hit `Ctrl`+`C` to exit from logging.
 Let's add the two changes and commit them:

 ```terminal